 Note: This list is not a direct snapshot of my actual calendar.
-I’ve pieced together various meetings and events from my time at Google to display a informative agenda on what product management is like.
+I’ve pieced together various meetings and events from my time as a Google Product Manager to display a informative agenda on what product management is like.

 6:50AM: Wake up

 I wake up.
 I brush my teeth, shower, and get my things packed for the day.

 I rush to board the “GBus” (Google’s private shuttle bus), which drives me from my home in SF down to the Google Mountain View headquarters.
 On the bus, I pull out my laptop to get some work done.
 As a Google product manager my inbox is slammed with new emails, that generally fall into one of these categories: